Stress and Anxiety in Pets

 Anxiety is a complex issue, not only for us but for our dogs and cats as well, and it’s not something that develops overnight.

-Fear is a short term response to perceived danger, and you will likely see either fight, flight, or freeze behaviours.
+Fear is a short term response to perceived danger, and you will likely see either fight, flight, freeze, or fawn behaviours.
 It stems from specific triggers, things that your pet is aware of as being a potential threat.
 This may be a certain person or type of person such as men, small children, or people with walking sticks.
 It may be a specific environment or situation, such as getting in the car or going to the vets.
 It can even be fear of an object like a muzzle, nail clippers, a cat carrier, or even something like a new (very suspicious looking) lamp!

 Phobias are persistent or excessive fears tied to the trigger.
 Recognising and addressing these triggers is so important, it will make managing and treating them much less of an arduous task.
 Constant development of these phobias can lead to anxiety.